AndriySikora/app/README.md

 # app
-Angular project
+Angular project.

 Before launching project use npm install.
 Gulp to run watch task and for CSS compiling styles.

 Gulp Less for building styles.